 Out-of-period Adjustment.
 During the year ended November 1, 2009, we recorded an accrual of \$4 million for indirect taxes on certain prior years' purchases and sales transactions.
-This accrual increased each of cost of products sold and research and development expenses for the second quarter of fiscal year 2009 by \$2 million and increased net loss for the quarterly period by \$4 million.
-We determined that the impact of the adjustment was not material to prior periods or to the results for the year ended November 1, 2009, and the adjustment was therefore recorded in the fiscal year 2009 under ASC 270 "Interim Reporting."
+This accrual increased each of cost of products sold and research and development expenses for the fiscal year 2009 by \$2 million and increased net loss for the period by \$4 million.
+We determined that the impact of the adjustment was not material to prior periods or to the results for the second quarter of fiscal year 2009, and the adjustment was therefore recorded in the second quarter of fiscal year 2009 under Accounting Standard Codification, or ASC, 270 "Interim Reporting."

 Revenue recognition.
 We recognize revenue, net of trade discounts and allowances, provided that (i) persuasive evidence of an arrangement exists, (ii) delivery has occurred, (iii) the price is fixed or determinable and (iv) collectibility is reasonably assured.
 Delivery is considered to have occurred when title and risk of loss have transferred to the customer.
 We consider the price to be fixed or determinable when the price is not subject to refund or adjustments or when any such adjustments are accounted for.
 We evaluate the creditworthiness of our customers to determine that appropriate credit limits are established prior to the acceptance of an order.
 Revenue, including sales to resellers and distributors, is reduced for estimated returns and distributor allowances.
 We recognize revenue from sales of our products to distributors upon delivery of products to the distributors.
 An allowance for distributor credits covering price adjustments and scrap allowances is made based on our estimate of historical experience rates as well as considering economic conditions and contractual terms.
 To date, actual distributor claim activity has been materially consistent with the provisions we have made based on our historical estimates.
 We enter into development agreements with some of our customers and recognize revenue from these agreements upon completion and acceptance by the customer of contract deliverables or as services are provided, depending on the terms of the arrangement.
 Revenue is deferred for any amounts received prior to completion or delivery of services.
 Costs related to these arrangements are included in research and development expense.
-These revenues, which are included in net revenue, totaled \$19 million, \$27 million and \$31 million in fiscal 2007, 2008 and 2009, respectively.
+These revenues, which are included in net revenue, totaled \$27 million, \$31 million and \$35 million in fiscal years 2008, 2009 and 2010, respectively.

 Cash and cash equivalents.
 We consider all highly liquid investment securities with original or remaining maturities of three months or less at the date of purchase to be cash equivalents.
 We determine the appropriate classification of our cash and cash equivalents at the time of purchase.
-As of October 31, 2007, November 2, 2008 and November 1, 2009, \$2 million, \$2 million and \$3 million, respectively, of our cash and cash equivalents were restricted, primarily for collateral under certain of our letter of credit arrangements.
+As of November 1, 2009 and October 31, 2010, \$3 million and \$2 million, respectively, of our cash and cash equivalents were restricted, primarily for collateral under certain of our letter of credit arrangements.